UnamSanctam/UnamBinder/README.md

 <img src="https://github.com/UnamSanctam/UnamBinder/blob/master/UnamBinder.png?raw=true">

-# UnamBinder 1.2.1 - A free silent native file binder
+# UnamBinder 1.3.0 - A free silent native file binder

 A free silent (hidden) open-source native file binder.

 ## Main Features

-* Native (C) - Builds the final executable as a native (C) 32-bit file, has basically no run requirements
+* Native or Managed - Builds the final executable as a native (C) or a managed (.NET C#) 32-bit file depending on choice
 * Silent - Drops and executes (if enabled) files without any visible output unless the bound program has one
 * Multiple files - Supports binding any amount of files
-* Compatible - Supports all tested Windows version (Windows 7 to Windows 10) and all file types
+* Compatible - Supports all tested Windows version (Windows 7 to Windows 11) and all file types
 * Windows Defender exclusions - Can add exclusions into Windows Defender to ignore any detections from the bound files
 * Icon/Assembly - Supports adding an Icon and/or Assembly Data to the built file
+* Fake Error - Supports displaying a fake error message when file is originally started

 ## Downloads